 The Trustee Council evaluated the environmental impacts of the Restoration Bank Credit Alternative and the No-Action Alternative.
-The analysis is summarized in Table 5-1.
+The analysis is summarized in Table 3.
 The Trustee Council concluded that the Preferred Alternative is the Restoration Bank Credit Alternative.
-This alternative is unlikely to have significant adverse impacts to the environment.
+This alternative is unlikely to have significant adverse impacts on the human environment in accordance with the guidelines for determining the significance of proposed federal actions (43 C.F.R. § 1508.27).
+Therefore, NOAA has issued a Finding of No Significant Impact (FONSI) with this Final SRP/EA.
 This alternative would meet the mandates under NRDA statutes and regulations to restore natural resources and services injured by releases of hazardous substances and discharges of oil and is consistent with the goals and objectives outlined in the Programmatic Restoration Plan.